 How do I make sure my brand gets found?
 And how can I stand out in such a crowded space?
 Well, don’t fret—it’s easier than you think!

 The key to creating the perfect pin or board is to be consistent and to create something that makes sense for your brand.
 You want people to be able to find everything they need in one place.
-Following the tips outlined above, you can create an easy system that will make Pinterest an excellent resource for your followers.
+Following the tips outlined above, you can create an easy system to make Pinterest an excellent resource for your followers.